nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

     :returns: `True` if the payload was added to the TX FIFO buffer. `False` if the TX FIFO buffer is already full, and no payload could be added to it.
-    :param bytearray buf: The payload to transmit.
-This bytearray must have a length greater than 0 and less than 32 bytes, otherwise a `ValueError` exception is thrown.
+    :param buf: The payload to transmit.
+This bytearray must have a length greater than 0 and less than 32 bytes, otherwise a `ValueError` exception is thrown when the `dynamic_payloads` attribute is enabled.

         - If the `dynamic_payloads` attribute is disabled for data pipe 0 and this bytearray's length is less than the `payload_length` attribute for data pipe 0, then this